KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

     `VkIcdSurfaceXXX` structure.
- 4. The first field of all the `VkIcdSurfaceXXX` structures is a `VkIcdSurfaceBase` enumerant that indicates whether the surface object is Win32, Xcb, Xlib, Mir, or Wayland.
+ 4. The first field of all the `VkIcdSurfaceXXX` structures is a `VkIcdSurfaceBase` enumerant that indicates whether the surface object is Win32, Xcb, Xlib, or Wayland.

 The ICD may choose to handle `VkSurfaceKHR` object creation instead.
 If an ICD desires to handle creating and destroying it must do the following: